 How to Make Healthy Carrot Cake Muffins

-1. Preheat the oven: Preheat the oven to 350°F and line a muffin tin with liners.
+1. Preheat the oven: Preheat the oven to 350°F and line a muffin tin with parchment liners.

 2. Mix the wet ingredients: In a large bowl, whisk together the coconut sugar, applesauce, non-dairy milk, melted coconut oil, apple cider vinegar, and vanilla extract.